 Choose your contractor carefully

-Iowa does not require separate state-level roofing contractor licenses, but residential contractors performing storm damage repairs must comply with Iowa Code § 103A.71 contract requirements for insurance claim work.
-Sioux City homeowners should verify contractors carry general liability insurance and workers' compensation coverage before signing contracts.
-All contractor agreements must include mandatory Iowa consumer protection disclosures as required by state law.
+Iowa does not require separate state-level roofing contractor licenses for Sioux City contractors.
+However, residential contractors performing storm damage repairs must comply with Iowa Code § 103A.71 contract requirements, including mandatory consumer protection disclosures for insurance claim work.
+Sioux City homeowners should verify contractors carry general liability insurance, workers' compensation coverage, and provide required Iowa disclosures before signing contracts.

 10